AndreMaz/transformer-pointer-critic/README.md

 In Web of Things (WoT), where every device resource is URI addressable, the event processing can be seen as a three stage process: `observation` of one or many endpoints, `evaluation` of the data produced and `actuation` by sending notifications to one or more endpoints.
 Together these elements form the resource synchronization mechanism, where resources are located at URI addressable endpoints.
 One of such synchronization mechanisms is the `Rule` resource (a detailed description about the `Rule` can be seen in our [previous paper](https://ieeexplore.ieee.org/document/8928976)).
 It is not expected that end-users would directly configure the `Rules` by hand - although they certainly could do that if they wanted to.
 The expected way is to have applications (e.g., app store) where the user can go and find a pre-configured `Rule` that it needs.
 A hypothetical `Rule` app store could also provide meta-data about each `Rule`.
-For example, the meta-data could contain the information about CPU, RAM and memory requirements of each `Rule`.
+For example, the meta-data could contain the information about CPU, RAM and memory requirements of each `Rule`, i.e., each `Rule` could have it's own profile.
 Overall, the `Rule` is a web resource that can be placed at any device/node that implements `Rule`'s API (REST API to be precise).
 However, in heterogeneous IoT environments the `Rule` placement must be careful and planned accordingly to the computational resources available in the vicinity.

 In IETF's draft called [`IoT Edge Challenges and Functions`](https://t2trg.github.io/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.html) they highlight the need of edge computing for the new generation of IoT applications, whose requirements cannot be met by the cloud.
 In this document they [outline](https://t2trg.github.io/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.html#name-iot-edge-computing-function) the need of `virtualization platforms that enable the deployment of virtual edge computing functions` near the devices.
 They also state that `end devices are envisioned to become computing devices in forward looking projects, but are not commonly used as such today`.